Start your journey today

 Kevan began his career at an agency working with individuals struggling with addiction and mental health issues.
 He joined the treatment team of a juvenile inpatient placement facility in June of 2016.
 There, he broadened the scope of his work in grief/loss and trauma and earned certification as a Clinical Trauma Professional.
 Kevan worked closely with adolescent boys to help them process and heal from traumatic events.
 His goal was to help them form healthy, successful relationships and coping skills for a bright future.

 Kevan joined Loriann Fetter Counseling & Psychotherapy in the fall of 2019.
 As long time colleagues, Lori and Kevan worked together at the agency and since through consultation.
-Kevan works with adults and teens coping with a wide array of issues including trauma, grief and loss, adjustments/transitions, anxiety and depression, etc.
+In the spring of 2021, he received certification as an advanced alcohol and drug counselor (CAADC).
+With this, Kevan works with men and women to complete the therapy piece of ARD/DUI/court and personal obligations.
+Kevan works with adults and teens coping with a wide array of issues including trauma, grief and loss, adjustments/transitions, anxiety, depression and those in Recovery.

 Kevan practices from an emotion based perspective and uses experiential exercises in his therapeutic approach.
 He believes that therapy can help people accommodate pain from the past.
 Kevan helps clients develop healthy coping skills to better manage current and future situations.
 He aims to create a safe space that allows for exploration and better understanding of emotions and behaviors.
-He helps clients define what they want to change and aims to build self-confidence to help each client reach their fullest potential.
+He helps clients define what they want to change and aims to build self-confidence to help each person reach their fullest potential.
 Kevan is open, understanding and empathetic.
 He is an active and attentive listener and provides feedback and encouragement for healthy change.